 Do you utilize public relations (PR) as part of your marketing strategy?
 Why or why not?
-It seems like most companies overlook PR and all the opportunities it can afford their company.
-I recently wrote, “5 Reasons that Home Builders need PR” for the Lasso CRM blog, but thought we might reach a slightly different audience here on the Denim site, so here goes!
+It seems like most home building companies overlook PR and all the opportunities it can afford their company.
+Maybe they just don’t see the value?
+Maybe they don’t understand it?
+Or, perhaps they are scared of the element they can’t control– the media and the reporter.
+I wrote a blog for Lasso CRM that covers the “5 Reasons that Home Builders need PR” but thought we might reach a slightly different audience here on the Denim site, so here are the 5 reasons that home builders put a marketing plan together, it needs to include public relations.

 The term public relations refers to maintaining the public image of a company, organization or famous person.
 Public relations agencies and practitioners focus on building brand, creating awareness and maintaining a positive reputation for their clients.
-They do this by sharing their clients’ positive stories with the media in the form of press releases, pitches, media advisories, press kits, etc. Public relations is also sometimes referred to as media relations or earned media.
+They do in many, many ways including through social media, blogging, public service announcements, editorial pieces, events, and media relations.
+In this blog, I’m going to focus on media relations.
+This is when a home builder company (or any company) shares positive stories with the media in the form of press releases, pitches, media advisories, press kits, etc. Public relations is also sometimes referred to as media relations or earned media.
 Home builders often overlook the value of public relations because it is hard to prove return on investment (ROI).
 Therefore, instead of investing in a strong public relations strategy, they spend lots of advertising dollars instead – often not necessarily measuring results for those either.
 Companies may think they are not big enough to need PR, or that only companies with a crises or negative situation need PR.
-The fact is that PR is a way to manage reputation, create brand awareness, generate new business leads, reduce marketing costs and enhance online presence while sharing stories about your home building business.
+The fact is when charges with marketing for home builders, PR is a way to manage reputation, create brand awareness, generate new business leads, reduce marketing costs and enhance online presence while sharing stories about your home building business.

-All companies, big and small, have stories to share.
-Whether it is a new community, whole house remodel, charitable initiative, new sales agent or a 25th anniversary.
+All home building companies, big and small, have stories to share.
+Whether the story is about a new community, whole house remodel, charitable initiative, new sales agent, an award or a 25th anniversary.
 Hopefully, by sharing the five reasons that home builders need PR, we will convince a few builders who are not using it to try it.

 - Brand Awareness